HEXRD/hexrd/docs/source/dev/imageseries-overview.rst

 See :ref:`examples` for an example of usage.

 **Open and Write.**
-The imageseries package has two main functions: open and save.
+The imageseries package has two main functions: open and write.

 .. code-block:: python